Nashra-Tazmeen/Nashra-Tazmeen/README.md

 # Hello, I'm Nashra Tazmeen - Data Scientist 👨‍💻

-Welcome to my GitHub profile!passionate about data science and artificial intelligence, with a strong interest in leveraging machine learning and AI to solve real-world problems. while continuously exploring advancements in data science and AI technologies to enhance decision-making
+Welcome to my GitHub profile!Iam passionate about data science and artificial intelligence, with a strong interest in leveraging machine learning and AI to solve real-world problems. while continuously exploring advancements in data science and AI technologies to enhance decision-making

 ## 🔭 What I Do